tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 Issues also have assignees, which can be seen in the sidebar.
 These are the users responsible for completing this task.
 A user can assign themselves or other people.

 Issues can either be open or closed, which denotes their completion.
-Issues are closed once they're no longer relevant, or when the original task or bug has been fixed.
+Issues are closed once they are no longer relevant, or when the original task or bug has been fixed.

 ## Labels